liyanasahir/hugo-blog/content/posts/on-gate.md

 tags: PERSONAL
 --- -->

 Did a Q&A with Careers360 during the weekend.
 Adding the unedited version here.
 If you're here looking to learn more about my GATE prep, this post will cover most of it.
+Questions not covered here might be covered in [this](https://www.youtube.com/watch?v=a39q6Dx40nY&t=1038s&ab_channel=SHEGCEK) video or [this](https://www.youtube.com/watch?v=KdULAmfCPio&ab_channel=GATEAppliedCourse).
+If you have anything else - feel free to get in touch!

 ***